TUNSA-Space-Robotics/tunsa-sr-3rd-kibo-rpc/README.md

 ## Introduction

-This project was undertaken as part of the 3rd Kibo Robot Programming Challenge hosted by JAXA in collaboration with NASA.
-It involved the navigation of a free-flying Astrobee within the International Space Station (ISS).
-Leveraging advanced technologies and programming methodologies, our team tackled challenges in trajectory optimization and computer vision to ensure precise navigation and operation of the Astrobee.
+This project involves the navigation of a free-flying Astrobee within the International Space Station (ISS).
+Each team embarked on a journey to address complex navigation challenges within the confines of the ISS environment.
+Their focus encompassed trajectory optimization, obstacle avoidance, and robust computer vision algorithms to ensure precise navigation and operation of the Astrobee.

 ## Project Scope

 The project took place from June 1, 2022, to July 25, 2022.
-As the lead programmer, I spearheaded a team of 5 members to address complex navigation challenges within the confines of the ISS environment.
-Our focus encompassed trajectory optimization, obstacle avoidance, and robust computer vision algorithms.
+It was undertaken as part of the 3rd Kibo Robot Programming Challenge hosted by JAXA in collaboration with NASA.
+Since the challenge at the time was not open to non-Kibo-ABC countries, the Tunisian Space Association (TUNSA) arranged an agreement with the JAXA to allow a number of teams from Tunisia to participate in collaboration with other teams from Kibo-ABC countries.
+Eventually, 7 Tunisian teams, 5-members each, were able to participate in the challenge, each led by a member from TUNSA Space Robotics.
+This repository houses the source code and APKs submitted during the competition for 2 teams: Genesis_x_Spacebeat and Prime_x_Bondowoso3.
+It also contains the programming resources that were used throughout the challenge.

 ## Technical Details